 Step 2: Click on your Apple ID at the bottom of the app or Store > View My Account from the menu bar.

 Step 3: A list of all the apps you’ve ever downloaded from the Mac App Store appears.

-Note: Apps with an “Install” button next to them are apps that are not currently on your Mac, and you can click on that button to download and install any of those apps to your Mac.
+Note: Apps with a cloud button next to them are apps that are not currently on your Mac, and you can click on that button to download and install any of those apps to your Mac.
 Apps with an “Open” button next to them are apps that are already on your Mac, and clicking this button will launch the app on your Mac.